 Her grit and novelty aside, it was Stagecoach Mary’s commitment to her community that transformed her into a legend.
 This is her story.

-Because she was born a slave in 1832, the details of Mary Fields’ early life are somewhat nebulous.
+Because she was born a slave in 1832 in Hickman County, Tennessee, the details of Mary Fields’ early life are somewhat uncertain.
 According to some biographers, her mother was a house slave and her father a field slave.

 Fields’ life comes into focus for historians after she became a free woman in her 30s following the Civil War.
 Then, Fields reportedly left Tennessee for Mississippi where she worked as a maid on the steamboat Robert E. Lee.

 She eventually took a job as a servant in the home of Judge Edmund Dunne in Ohio where she met Dunne’s sister, Mother Amadeus, who was the Mother Superior of the Ursuline Convent in Toledo.
 Mother Mary Amadeus brought Fields on to work at the convent as a groundskeeper, but Fields quickly ruffled some feathers there.
 When one sister asked Fields about her journey to Toledo, Fields replied that she needed “a good cigar and a drink.”